Cleaner Greener Safer

 The Herne Hill Society is supporting three applications from local residents in Southwark Council’s annual round of bidding for community projects.

 Two of them are for street trees in Southwark’s half of SE24, while the third is for road safety improvements on Half Moon Lane.
 Cleaner Greener Safer funds schemes that benefit the environment, public health and community safety.
 Bids that meet the criteria are scrutinised by Councillors Margy Newens and Richard Leeming.
-Their decision on which projects get financial backing will be announced in late February 2020.

-Jeff also drafted a £5,000 bid for electronic speed signs on Half Moon Lane and Village Way.
+Jeff also bid successfully for electronic speed signs on Half Moon Lane and Village Way.
 Regular Community Roadwatch sessions testify to the high numbers of cars and vans consistently going at 25mph or above on the two streets, often by a very wide margin.
 They’re very effective when the Roadwatch team of police and volunteers are standing at the roadside in hi-vis jackets, but speeds shoot up again when they leave.